restarmilan/behaviourDrivenVinyls/README.md

-Behaviour Driven testing project for practicing BDD testing approach.
+Behaviour Driven Development project for get acquainted with this testing approach's special features, rules and possibilities.

+* This is a practice only learning project it's main goal is to discover quite deeply the BDD method and the Cucumber and Gherkin syntax with Java.
+* Maven is used for build and dependency configuration, initial project structure is created by the maven cucumber template.
+* For generating test results maven's surefire plugin is used.
+* For browser automation Selenium WebDriver (ChromeDriver) is used.
+* This project is also establishing the page object model pattern for easy maintainability and re-usability.
+* All user credentials are stored as environmental variables.
+* Apart from discover new technologies it is also important to do not distract with SOLID and basic OOP principles during the whole project.

-The System Under Test (SUT) is https://www.discogs.com/, the test cases focuses on the page's different features, like:
+The System Under Test (SUT) is [Discogs](https://www.discogs.com/), the scenarios focuses on the page's different features, like:
-* login / logout
+* user access (login / logout)
-* validating user profile settings and changes
+* user profile settings and validating settings changes
 * search for artists and items
-* wishlist functions
+* wish list functions
-* dynamically generated tables, etc.
+* dynamically generated elements (tables based on a query, etc)

-All test cases are created in Jira's Adaptavist test plugin.

-These technologies were used for automation:
-* Java SE
-* Selenium
-* Maven
-* Gherkin
-* Cucumber

-This project is a practice-only, its only purpose is to discover new technologies.